USS Kirwin: Second period in commission, 1965-1969

 In the autumn of 1964, the high-speed transport USS Earle B. Hall (APD-107) suffered a major engineering casualty that caused her to lose all power, and she was deemed not worth repairing.
 Kirwin was chosen to replace her.
 Accordingly, on 30 November 1964, Kirwin arrived under tow at Naval Amphibious Base Little Creek at Virginia Beach, Virginia, and was berthed alongside Earle B. Hall.
 There Kirwin underwent reactivation, with Earle B. Hall's crew readying her for recommissioning.
 On 15 January 1965, after almost 19 years in reserve, Kirwin was recommissioned and Earle B. Hall was simultaneously decommissioned, with Earle B. Hall's crew transferring to Kirwin.

 In February 1965, Kirwin moved to Newport News, Virginia, for overhaul.
 She got underway for Guantanamo Bay, Cuba, on 6 July 1965 and spent the next five weeks on nuclear defense, antisubmarine warfare, and gunnery exercises.
 She visited San Juan, Puerto Rico, then returned to Little Creek, arriving there on 22 August 1965.

 On 29 November 1965, Kirwin departed for the Caribbean to join Task Force 184 for amphibious warfare and antisubmarine exercises.
 She returned to Little Creek on 16 December 1965.

 In 1966 Kirwin operated out of Little Creek on training exercises along the United States East Coast and in the Caribbean until heading for the Mediterranean on 15 August 1966.
 Arriving at Naval Station Rota at Rota, Spain, on 25 August 1966, she visited Italy, Malta, Greece, Tunisia, Spain, and Morocco before returning to Little Creek on 3 December 1966.

+Decommissioned 16 December 1968 Orange, Texas.